dy/sprae/readme.md

 _Sprae_ takes elegant syntax convention of _alpine_ and method of _templize_ to connect any reactive values (like [@preact/signals](https://ghub.io/@preact/signals) or observables) to static HTML.

 * It doesn't break static html markup.
-* It doesn't intrude native syntax space.
 * It falls back to element content if uninitialized.
+* It doesn't enforce SPA neither JSX.
-* It provides means for island hydration.
+* It enables island hydration.
-* It doesn'y introduce syntax scatter.
+* It introduces minimal syntax space as `:` convention.
-* It supports simple expressions with exposed reactive data types.
+* Expressions are built on preact/signal so naturally reactive and incur minimal updates.

 <p align="center"><a href="https://github.com/krsnzd/license/">🕉</a></p>